openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## How to Get Help

-+ Check this readme to see if there are any special setup steps for your brand of camera.
++ Check this readme to see if there are any special setup steps for your brand.
 + Check to see if the camera is offline, if so there will be a reason listed.
 + Always look at the log files with TRACE enabled.
 To enable TRACE logging, enter this in the openHAB console `log:set TRACE org.openhab.binding.ipcamera`.
-+ Search the forum using any messages to find how others with the same problem have already solved it.
++ Search the forum using any log messages to find how others with the same problem have already solved it.
 + Only after doing the above ask for help in the forum and create a new thread.

 ## Special Notes for Different Brands